Versioning

 Testing a new API version

 To test a newer version for API calls, set the Aurora-API-Version header.
-You can set the Aurora-API-Version header to the latest available version only.
+You can set the Aurora-API-Version header to the current version only.

 Rolling back your API version

-For 120 hours after you have upgraded your API version using the Upgrade API, you can safely roll back to the version that you were upgrading from using the Rollback API.
+For 120 hours after you have upgraded your API version, you can safely roll back to the version that you were upgrading from using the Rollback API, or by selecting rollback from the dropdown menu on your key.

 Staying informed